icosa-foundation/open-brush-docs/user-guide/importing-images-videos-3d-models.md

 | 3D models | PLY | Binary little-endian point clouds only. |
 | 3D models | VOX | MagicaVoxel voxel models. |

+### GLTF and GLB models

+GLTF and GLB are the preferred formats for portable 3D scenes.
+Open Brush's current importer supports scene hierarchies, materials, lights and animations, with a legacy importer used as a fallback when the primary import fails.

+When an imported file contains animation clips, Open Brush starts one clip automatically.
+Animation controls and choosing between several clips are not currently exposed in the Media Library.

+### SVG files

+Copy an `.svg` file to `Documents/Open Brush/Media Library/Images` to use it as a flat reference image, or to `Documents/Open Brush/Media Library/Models` to import its shapes as a 3D mesh.
+SVG reference images are rasterized when a sketch is exported to a format that cannot retain the SVG texture directly.

 ### VOX models

 Open Brush imports MagicaVoxel `.vox` files through the Local Models tab.
 To keep a voxel model aligned to its original grid, set position snapping to `0.1` and rotation snapping to `90` before placing it.
 See [Grid and Angle Snapping](grid-and-angle-snapping.md).